Harmonic fields and the mechanical response of a cellular monolayer to ablation: Discussion

+Non-orthogonality of links and edges is a generic feature of epithelia and of many implementations of the vertex model, but it leads to a degree of complexity in the present formulation.
+Alternative models that impose a Voronoi structure (for example \cite{bi2016}), for which cell centres are degrees of freedom, benefit from simpler differential operators and successfully capture features such as jamming transitions.
+However, by discarding the many additional degrees of freedom associated with vertex displacements, some dynamical features can be lost, such as the numerous zero modes of the Hessian of a monolayer at equilibrium which underpin its geometric stiffness \cite{damavandi2022, cowley2024}.

 For monolayers that are not simply connected, a family of harmonic fields (with zero divergence and zero curl) is needed to provide a full description of vector fields defined over the monolayer.
 The harmonic fields are found by evaluating the eigenmodes lying in the kernel of a Laplace--de Rahm operator defined on edges.
-Each hole generates a one-parameter harmonic field of arbitrary amplitude (illustrated in Fig.~\ref{fig:edgeLaplacianHarmonicFieldVectors}) which can have radial or azimuthal form; the field for a single hole decays approximately like $1/r$ with distance $r$ from the hole (Fig.~\ref{fig:harmonicFieldCellRemoved}).
+Each hole generates a one-parameter harmonic field of arbitrary amplitude (illustrated in Fig.~\ref{fig:Figure5edgeLaplacianHarmonicFieldVectors}) which can have radial or azimuthal form; the field for a single hole decays approximately like $1/r$ with distance $r$ from the hole (Fig.~\ref{fig:Figure6harmonicFieldCellRemoved}).
 An anology with the smooth harmonic fields $\hat{\mathbf{r}}/r$ and $\hat{\boldsymbol{\theta}}/r$ (in polar coordinates) is evident, however the present fields accommodate boundaries and irregularities in the pattern of cells.
-We found that the vector force potential of an ablated monolayer could not be fully described in terms of scalar potentials (Fig.~\ref{fig:potentials}), requiring a contribution from the harmonic field.
+We found that the vector force potential of an ablated monolayer could not be fully described in terms of scalar potentials (Fig.~\ref{fig:Figure8Potentials}), requiring a contribution from the harmonic field.
 However this contribution does not explain the observed $1/r^2$ scaling in perturbation stress magnitudes.
-Near-hole perturbation displacements show a $1/r$ scaling in their upper bound (Fig.~\ref{fig:ablationStressComparison}f), consistent with involvement of the harmonic field.
+Near-hole perturbation displacements show a $1/r$ scaling in their upper bound (Fig.~\ref{fig:Figure11AblationStressComparison}f), consistent with involvement of the harmonic field.
 A continuum quadrupolar field can be obtained via two covariant derivatives of a harmonic field.
-It remains to be seen if such an approach in the present problem, developing the proposed DEC formalism, might explain the quadrupolar features that are evident in displacement fields arising as a result of ablation in Fig.~\ref{fig:displacementGrid}.
-It will also be important to compare the predictions emerging from the vertex model with experimental measurements of cell displacements.
+It remains to be seen if such an approach in the present problem, developing the proposed DEC formalism, might explain the quadrupolar features that are evident in displacement fields arising as a result of ablation in Fig.~\ref{fig:Figure12DisplacementGrid}, and as revealed in experimental measures of post-ablation strain fields \cite{tahaei2025}.